Lectures on Holomorphic Curves in Symplectic and Contact Geometry: Preface

 \subsection{About the current version}

+Versions~1 and~2 of these notes were the versions written to accompany the actual lecture course, and version~3 is the first major revision in book form, available on the arXiv at \url{http://arxiv.org/abs/1011.1690}.
+Version~3.2 (v2 on the arXiv) has no new chapters that were not in version~3.1, but it has a few substantial new sections on topics that were either not covered or only briefly mentioned in the previous version, including the contractibility of the space of tame almost complex structures (\S\ref{sec:compatible}), positivity of intersections (complete proofs of the local results underlying the adjunction formula now appear in \S\ref{sec:positivity}), transversality of the evaluation map (\S\ref{sec:evaluation}), and a proof that ``generic holomorphic curves are immersed'' (\S\ref{sec:immersed}).
+I have also made several small improvements to the exposition from version~3.1, especially in Chapters~\ref{chapter:local} and~\ref{chapter:moduli}, and have corrected a number of misprints and minor errors that were detected by diligent readers.

-Versions~1 and~2 of these notes were the versions written to accompany the actual lecture course, and version~3 is the revision in book form.
-Version~3.1 contains approximately half of what I hope to include in the finished product: there is not yet any serious material on contact geometry (only a few main ideas sketched in the introduction), but the development of the technical apparatus for closed holomorphic curves is mostly complete.
+In all, this version contains a little over half of what I hope to include in the finished product: there is not yet any serious material on contact geometry (only a few main ideas sketched in the introduction), but the development of the technical apparatus for closed holomorphic curves is mostly complete.
 The main thing still missing from this technical development is Gromov's compactness theorem, though a simple case of it is covered in Chapter~\ref{chapter:nonsqueezing} in order to prove the nonsqueezing theorem.
-I hope to add the chapter on Gromov compactness in the next revision, along with further chapters covering the special analytical properties of closed holomorphic curves in dimension four, and applications to symplectic $4$-manifolds (notably McDuff's results \cite{McDuff:rationalRuled}).
+I hope to add the chapter on Gromov compactness in the next revision, along with further chapters covering the special analytical properties of closed holomorphic curves in dimension four, and applications to symplectic $4$-manifolds.